aviadevelops/FlightSimulator/README.md

 - [x] Real-time update flight statistics such as altimeter, airspeed, heading_deg, pitch, roll ,yaw.
 - [x] Select a flight feature for research
 - [x] You will see his real-time updated graph and a real-time updated graph of his most correlated feature.
-- [x] Chhose an anomaly detection algorithm
+- [x] Choose an anomaly detection algorithm
-- [x] Loading a linear regression algorithm you will see a the regression line of the chosen feature and his most correlated feature.
+- [x] Load a linear regression algorithm, and you will see a the regression line of the chosen feature and his most correlated feature.
-- [x] Loading a minimum enclosing circle algorithm you will him.
+- [x] Load a minimum enclosing circle algorithm, and you will see him.
 - [x] In the graph below you will see gray points belonging to the last 30 seconds of the flight.
 - [x] Points indicating an anomaly will be painted red.